Jilbao/tincat-by-jilbao/README.md

 # tincat-by-jilbao
-tincat project from A.Yu's course
+tindog project from A.Yu's course